 The new Techo Takhmao International Airport is located in Kandal Province, which borders the southeast outskirts of Phnom Penh.
 The site sits along National Highway 2 about 30 kilometers from central Phnom Penh.

 The massive planned size of the airport is one of its most notable features.
 At 2,600 hectares (approximately 6,400 acres), Techo Takhmao will be among the largest airports in the world by land area.
-To put the sheer scale of Techo Takhmao in perspective, here are some comparisons:
+To put the sheer scale of Techo Takhmao in perspective, here are some comparisons below:

 New Phnom Penh Airport Map